 Rarely, when people receive a prion-contaminated blood transfusion

-Kuru is also an acquired prion disease, which used to occur in natives of Papua New Guinea (see Kuru).
+Kuru is also an acquired prion disease.
+It used to occur in natives of Papua New Guinea who practiced ritual cannibalism.